-During test check (December 2012) of recovery files in Andheri Division .we noticed that an importer and reseller of soaps, detergents and manufacturer of poly set PVC-oriented varn chemicals was in arrears of assessed sales tax dues of ' 13.83 crore for the periods 1996-97 and 1997-98.
-On scrutiny of recovery files it noticed was that assessments for the years 1996-97 and 1997-98 were completed in March 2003.
+During test check (December 2012) of recovery files in Division Andheri ,we noticed that an importer and reseller of soaps, detergents and manufacturer of poly set PVC-oriented yarn chemicals was in arrears of assessed sales tax dues of ₹ 13.83 crore for the periods 1996-97 and 1997-98.
+On scrutiny of recovery files it was noticed assessments for the years 1996-97 and 1997-98 were completed in March 2003.
 However, as the dealer had closed the place of business and left, notice of demand was pasted on the premises of the dealer in May 2003.